ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The Client provisioning an initial access token to the RS is followed by the execution of the EDHOC protocol (or combined using EAD as described in {{edhoc-exec}}) and by the derivation of an OSCORE Security Context, as detailed later in this section.

-The same procedure applies in other cases without a valid OSCORE Security Context shared between the C and RS, for example:
+The same procedure applies in other cases without a valid OSCORE Security Context shared between C and RS, for example:

-* The old access token has expired (and thus its series terminated and associated OSCORE Security Context deleted) so C provisions a new access token to RS.
+* The OSCORE Security Context has become invalid.
+Reasons include: OSCORE Security Context policy; the old access token has expired (and thus its series terminated and associated OSCORE Security Context deleted) in which case C provisions a new access token to RS; or that the associated EDHOC session has become invalid.

-* The Client re-POSTs an access token which was deleted by RS (and thus its associated OSCORE Security Context) for example due to lack of storage.
+* The OSCORE Security Context has become deleted by RS.
+Reasons include: lack of storage.
 This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, e.g., as an "AS Request Creation Hints" message, see {{Section 5.3 of RFC9200}}.

 Another case is if there is a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.

-In this case C and RS SHALL attempt to run the KUDOS key update protocol  {{I-D.ietf-core-oscore-key-update}} which is a lightweight alternative independent of ACE that does not require the posting of an access token.
+In this case C and RS SHALL attempt to run the KUDOS key update protocol  {{I-D.ietf-core-oscore-key-update}} which is a lightweight alternative independent of ACE and EDHOC that does not require the posting of an access token.
 If KUDOS is not supported, then the Client and RS falls back to EDHOC as outlined above.

 In either case, C and RS establish a new OSCORE Security Context that replaces the old one and will be used for protecting their communications from then on.
 In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-posted) access token.
 Note that, unless C and RS re-run the EDHOC protocol, they preserve their same OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.